chanq-io/syntect-tui/README.md

 # syntect-tui
-A lightweight translation layer between syntect.rs and tui.rs style types.
+A lightweight translation layer between [syntect](https://github.com/trishume/syntect) and [tui-rs](https://github.com/fdehau/tui-rs) style types.
 If you're building a CLI app with a UI powered by tui.rs and need syntax highlighting, then you may find this crate useful!

 Given the limited scope of this crate I do not have any plans to extend its functionality any further, but am open to contributions.
 Feel free to fork and submit a pull request.